DC Mechanic’s Lien Attorneys

 Maryland Mechanic’s Lien

-Maryland law gives “artisans,” including laborers, mechanics, repairpersons, tradespersons, dry cleaners, and launderers, as well as contractors and subcontractors, a lien on property they build, repair or clean, to help ensure they get paid for their work.
+Maryland law gives “artisans,” including laborers, mechanics, repairpersons, tradespersons, dry cleaners, and launderers, as well as contractors and subcontractors, a lien on the property they build, repair or clean, to help ensure they get paid for their work.
 If the owner of the property fails to timely pay the worker, the law allows the worker to enforce the lien by selling the property and keeping the proceeds necessary to make up for any payment shortfall.
 If the sale proceeds exceed the amount owed to the worker, then the owner may keep the remainder.
+Antonoplos & Associates construction lawyers routinely represent clients in filing mechanic’s liens subject to Maryland construction law.

 As soon as an artisan performs work on someone else’s property, Maryland law automatically creates a lien on the property for the benefit of the artisan.
 The law also allows an artisan to retain property he has created for someone else until he has been paid in full.
 If the owner does not pay the artisan the full value of the artisan’s work within 90 days, then the artisan can sell the property and keep the proceeds up to the amount owed, plus the cost of the sale.
 Any remaining proceeds must be paid to the owner.
 The lien continues until the debt has been satisfied.